antvis/Graphin/packages/graphin-site/docs/manual/contributing.en.md

 If you've fixed a bug or added code that should be tested, add tests!

 Ensure the test suite passes (npm run test).
-Tip: npm test -- --watch TestName is helpful in development.

 Run npm test -- -u to update the jest snapshots and commit these changes as well (if there are any updates).